 Any activity that takes place outside school hours is viewed as an optional extra and will be charged for.
 Parents may decide whether or not their child takes part in this activity.

 This is provided at a cost of approximately £15 per term.
+However, children under 5 years of age receive milk for free together with those families who receive free school meals in relation to their government benefits.
 No refunds are permitted unless a child leaves the school or is absent for a period of three consecutive weeks or more.
-However, all children under 5 are entitled to free school milk.

 COLLECTION OF MONIES

-All payments should be sent into school in an envelope clearly marked with your child's name, class and details of the contents.
-It will be collected by the class teacher at registration and sent along to the school office.
+All payments should be made via Parentmail or can be sent into school in an envelope clearly marked with your child's name, class and details of the contents.
+It can be collected by the class teacher at registration and sent along to the school office.

 Misunderstandings can sometimes arise in the busy everyday life of a school.
 Usually these can be easily resolved by speaking to your child's teacher.
 However, if there is still a cause for concern then the matter needs to be discussed with the Head teacher.
 Unresolved complaints are referred to the Governors who have adopted the Local Authority complaints policy.
 A copy of this is available in the Policies section of the website.